anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The voucher request can be enhanced optionally with the following additional parameter as defined in {{voucher-request-prm-yang}}:

-* agent-sign-cert: May contain the certificate or certificate chain of the registrar-agent.
+* agent-sign-cert: contains the certificate or the certificate including the chain of the registrar-agent.
-  In the context of this document it is a JSON array of base64encoded certificate information and handled in the same way as x5c or x5bag header objects.
+  In the context of this document it is a JSON array of base64encoded certificate information and handled in the same way as x5c header objects.

-[RFC Editor: please delete] /*

-Open Issue:
-choice between x5c and x5bag has to be taken.
-If the pledge wants to verify the agent-signed-data, it needs to know where to finde the registrar agent certificate in the array.
-Currently it is placed on the first position.
-Does this rule out the use of x5bag?
-*/

 If only a single object is contained in the list it MUST be the base64-encoded LDevID(RegAgt) EE certificate.
 If multiple certificates are included, the first MUST be the base64-encoded LDevID(RegAgt) EE certificate.

 The MASA uses this information for the verification of agent proximity to issue the corresponding assertion "agent-proximity".
 If the agent-sign-cert is not contained in the registrar-voucher-request, it is contained in the prior-signed-voucher from the pledge.